flori950/tub_inspired_optical_flow/README.md

 >-Figures:
 >> the generated figures are saved in the folder: output_figures

->-Slides:
+>-Sources:
->>This is the folder contains the slides which explains some general ideas of this project.
+>>This is the folder contains the slides and the original jupyter notebook which explains some general ideas of this project.
+Futhermore it has the implementation and usage of the temporal filter
 > > 1.optical_flow.ipynb
 > > > a.definitions of  spatial and temporal filters
 > > > b. visualization of filters above in 2d or 3d view